-Inventus Power will be attending the 2017 Joint Services Power Expo (May 2-4th) in Virginia Beach, VA as a Conference Speaker.
+Inventus Power attended the 2017 Joint Services Power Expo (May 2-4th) in Virginia Beach, VA as a Conference Speaker.

-Jeff Helm (Business Development Manager) and Mike Stein (Product Management Director) will be presenting on the topic “Advanced Ballistic Technology Integrated into the Conformal Wearable Battery: Providing Protection and Power in a Single System”.
+Jeff Helm (Business Development Manager) and Mike Stein (Product Management Director) presented on the topic “Advanced Ballistic Technology Integrated into the Conformal Wearable Battery: Providing Protection and Power in a Single System”.

 A significant portion of the weight today’s soldier carries is attributable to a number of electronic systems; all requiring power sources to operate.
 The transition of the current, distributed system to one built around integrated power, in an ergonomic form factor that conforms to the soldier’s chest, yields an appreciable optimization of load carriage, and therefore improves overall human performance potential.